Republican National Committee sues Google over email spam filters - SABC News - Breaking news, special reports, world, business, sport coverage of all South African current events. Africa's news leader.

-The Republican National Committee (RNC) filed a lawsuit against Google on Friday, for allegedly sending its emails to users’ spam folders.
+The Republican National Committee (RNC) filed a lawsuit against Alphabet Inc’s (GOOGL.O) Google on Friday for allegedly sending its emails to users’ spam folders.

-The US political committee accuses the tech giant of”discriminating” against it by “throttling its email messages because of the RNC’s political affiliation and views,” according to a lawsuit filed in the Eastern District of California.
+The US political committee accuses the tech giant of “discriminating” against it by “throttling its email messages because of the RNC’s political affiliation and views,” according to a lawsuit filed in US District Court in California.

 Spam filters on email services typically weed out unsolicited “spam” messages and divert them to a separate folder.